Front Page Forums Rights Right to civil government

 The proposed right:

 No person who is a current or former cleric of any religion shall serve in any government office.
 No government shall adopt, establish, or impose religious symbols, beliefs, or practices.
 No life partner or descendant of a current or former cleric may serve in government office until at least 5 years after the death of said cleric.
+An elected or appointed official shall not become a cleric of any religion while in office.

 No person who is a life partner or descendant of a current or former government official shall serve in any government office until at least 5 years after said government official leaves government service, and shall not serve in the same office as said government official until at least 10 years after the end of the term of said government official in that office.

 No person who is a foreign citizen shall serve in any government office.
 This includes dual citizenship.
 A person must be a local citizen by birth or naturalization and renounce all foreign citizenship to be eligible for government office.
 A person with a prior (renounced) foreign citizenship may not serve in government office until at least 5 years after renouncing their foreign citizenship.
+An elected or appointed official shall not obtain or exercise foreign citizenship while in office.

 Intent: